MaximeB5/Blackjack/README.md

 This project is to develop a Blackjack game, casino light version.

 The main key points of the different versions are the following :
-  - 1.1 : The game itself without special moves, on terminal.	<WE'RE HERE FOLKS>
+  - 1.1 : The game itself without special moves, on terminal.	-> WE'RE HERE FOLKS
   - 1.2 : Add a log system (no data saved).
   - 1.3 : Add a database that will, besides the log system, save all other data and meta data (bank, players, etc).
   - 1.4 : Add a C++ GUI (Qt).